10 Communication Services Stocks With Whale Alerts In Today's Session

 Explanation

-• For DISCK (NASDAQ:DISCK), we notice a call option sweep that happens to be neutral, expiring in 127 day(s) on March 18, 2022.
-This event was a transfer of 1393 contract(s) at a $35.00 strike.
-This particular call needed to be split into 15 different trades to become filled.
-The total cost received by the writing party (or parties) was $140.1K, with a price of $100.0 per contract.
-There were 9745 open contracts at this strike prior to today, and today 1496 contract(s) were bought and sold.
+• For TWTR (NYSE:TWTR), we notice a call option sweep that happens to be bullish, expiring in 66 day(s) on January 21, 2022.
+This event was a transfer of 61 contract(s) at a $50.00 strike.
+This particular call needed to be split into 19 different trades to become filled.
+The total cost received by the writing party (or parties) was $27.7K, with a price of $455.0 per contract.
+There were 10073 open contracts at this strike prior to today, and today 509 contract(s) were bought and sold.

-• Regarding GOOGL (NASDAQ:GOOGL), we observe a call option trade with bearish sentiment.
-It expires in 15 day(s) on November 26, 2021.
-Parties traded 10 contract(s) at a $2950.00 strike.
-The total cost received by the writing party (or parties) was $38.0K, with a price of $3800.0 per contract.
-There were 116 open contracts at this strike prior to today, and today 240 contract(s) were bought and sold.
+• Regarding NFLX (NASDAQ:NFLX), we observe a call option trade with bullish sentiment.
+It expires in 31 day(s) on December 17, 2021.
+Parties traded 16 contract(s) at a $685.00 strike.
+The total cost received by the writing party (or parties) was $35.2K, with a price of $2200.0 per contract.
+There were 866 open contracts at this strike prior to today, and today 186 contract(s) were bought and sold.

 Options Alert Terminology